When it comes to traveling, I love talking about the incredible opportunities that come from roaming around Australia.

 Go off-season.
 Heading to resort towns during winter could open the door for lower-priced tours.

 If you can get a working holiday (or work and holiday) visa for the land down under, then that is going to be the best way to combat the high cost of travel.

 You'll be able to get a job and earn Australian wages, and those wages will help you go further in travel.

 You can even work while you go, picking up odd jobs here and there to keep you on the road.

 Your Travel Budget May Vary

-Everyone's travel budget will vary, but for Australia it is wise to know that the cost will be higher than other parts of the world.
+Everyone's travel budget will vary, but for Australia, it is wise to know that the cost will be higher than in other parts of the world.

 But, to make a better approximation of expenses, why don't you share your Australian travel budget right here.